FelipeRuizGarcia/Learner/qa/workshop_sonarqube.md

 Now, we are able to analyze the project, lets go to view the report | http://127.0.0.1:9000/projects

 Lets introduce some code smells in your dummy python code.
+Now lets clone https://github.com/sobolevn/python-code-disasters and run some analysis

+It Works!

 ### Its the time Kahoot, get your katana ready